wesscoby/file-renamer/README.md

 #### Rename Multiple Files in a Folder

 This was inspired by, and is based on a gist by [Scriptex](https://gist.github.com/scriptex), [index.js](https://gist.github.com/scriptex/20536d8cda36221f91d69a6bd4a528b3).
-I have modified it to suit my purpose.
+I have modified it to suit my purpose. <br />
 I have been downloading books from [Zlibrary](https://b-ok.cc/) and the downloaded files have a naming format:
 ##### \[Author\(s\)\]File_name\(z-lib.org\).extension
 ###### Eg. \[WessCoby\]_Rename_Multiple_Files_in_a_Folder(z-lib.org\).pdf